graphql/graphql-spec/spec/Section 6 -- Execution.md

 with the same arguments for each element of the list.
 GraphQL Services may choose to memoize their implementations of {CollectFields}.

-### Field Plan Generation
+### Execution Plan Generation

-BuildFieldPlan(originalGroupedFieldSet, parentDeferUsages):
+BuildExecutionPlan(originalGroupedFieldSet, parentDeferUsages):

 - If {parentDeferUsages} is not provided, initialize it to the empty set.
 - Initialize {groupedFieldSet} to an empty ordered map.
 - Initialize {newGroupedFieldSets} to an empty unordered map.
-- Let {fieldPlan} be an unordered map containing {groupedFieldSet} and {newGroupedFieldSets}.
+- Let {executionPlan} be an unordered map containing {groupedFieldSet} and {newGroupedFieldSets}.
 - For each {responseKey} and {groupForResponseKey} of {groupedFieldSet}:
   - Let {filteredDeferUsageSet} be the result of